 7. Keep current on what's happening in the world

 Research the location you have your heart set on romancing in to make sure you are aware of any problems or health risks.
-Find out what the current health and political climates are like. especially if you're planning travel to a third-world country.
+Find out what the current health and political climates are like, especially if you're planning to travel to oa third-world country.

 8. Consider the type of vibe you want

 Factor in the type of vibe you're looking for.
 Fast-paced and action-packed?
 Relaxing and languid?
 Talk it over, and then look into locations that line up with your desired vibe.
 Make the decision together (it won't be your last!).

 9. Read travel blogs to learn more about what potential locations will offer

 Considering a destination but not quite sure what all you can do there?
 Look for travel blogs online.
 You'll find travel itineraries and trip plans on travel blogs to help take the hassle out of figuring out how to pack in all the things you want to do into one trip.
 "Most itineraries will even share the restaurants they ate at and hotels they stayed at, which will help save you time reading reviews on the best local spots," says Liz Ise Dallas-based wedding planner.

 10. Decide how many destinations you want to visit

 Would you rather spend your entire time in one location soaking up the culture, or would you prefer to keep moving and get in as many sights and cities as you can?
 It's definitely something to talk over with your travel partner.
 If island-hopping or a multi-country backpacking tour of Europe sounds like your thing (and it fits within your budget and vacation time), plan a multi-destination honeymoon.

 11. Look for hidden gems